MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

 ## Build a native library

 The first step is to build a native Kotlin library using Android Studio.
 The library is usually provided by a third-party developer or available at [the Google's Maven repository](https://maven.google.com/web/index.html) and other remote repositories.
-As an example, in this tutorial we are going to bind the Bubble Picker Kotlin Library available at GitHub:
+As an example, in this tutorial a binding for the Bubble Picker Kotlin Library is created:

 ![GitHub BubblePicker demo](walkthrough-images/github-bubblepicker-demo.gif)